Libera-Chat/libera-chat.github.io/bylaws.md

 3. The board consists of the chair and treasurer elected by a general meeting and one representative of each specialised committee.

-4. The board meets if the chair of the board, the auditors or a majority of the board members call for it.
+4. The board meets if the chair of the board, the auditors, or a majority of the board members call for it.
 The board needs a quorum of at least half the board members.